 Nigeria has about twice the population of Egypt and 30 million more people than in than Russia, 40 million more than Japan and 53 million more than Mexico.
 It's more than 100 million more people than the individual populations of the U.K., France or Italy.
 Nigeria's not some isolated place that you may have envisioned.
 It is larger than the population of Turkey and Iran combined.
 The facts today are that roughly 50% of all Nigerians are Sunni Muslims in the Sharia dominated north, and 50% are Christian, generally in the south.
 If you have not seen them below are some of the horrific news reports that you need to know about so that you can pray.

 Updates are posted here because the time is now - to do something.
 Pray for peace and protection in Nigeria and beyond!
-Start a prayer group and pray not only for Nigeria, but pray for Sudan, North Korea, Afghanistan, Bhutan, and Pakistan.
-Pray for these nations and others as your heart leads, they are all connected to the word of God.
+Pray alone or start a prayer group and pray not only for Nigeria, but pray for Sudan, North Korea, Afghanistan, Bhutan, Pakistan and all nations now in tribulation.

-This is the national plea for prayer from President Jonathan of Nigeria:
+Below is the national plea for your prayer from President Jonathan of Nigeria:

 "Your prayers can transform the attitudes of those who do not believe in the progress and peace of our country, so pray that God will touch them so they can change for the better... only prayers could sustain a nation like Nigeria."